oracle-livelabs/oic/opa-for-fusionApps/get-started-opa/create-structured-process-app/create-structured-process-app.md

 ## Introduction

-This lab shows you how to create a  travel request application from scratch in Oracle Process Automation using a Structured Process.
+This lab shows you how to create a  travel request application from scratch in Process Automation using a Structured Process.

 Estimated Lab Time: 90 minutes